raspberrypi/documentation/usage/scratch/gpio/README.md

 #### PiGlow

 The PiGlow board has several rings of brightly coloured LEDs that can be controlled as rings, legs, individually or all together.
-Beware - it can be a bit bright to look at so a diffuser - some tracing paper or tinted perspex -  is a good idea.
+Be careful: it can be a bit bright to look at so a diffuser made from some tracing paper or tinted perspex is a good idea.
 To use the board, set `AddOn` to `PiGlow`.

-PiGlow has quite a few commands and many of them are demonstrated in the 'Sensors and Motors/gpio-PiGlow' project.
+PiGlow has quite a few commands, and many of these are demonstrated in the **Sensors and Motors/gpio-PiGlow** project.

 #####Commands supported

 - `leg + leg number [ 1 | 2 | 3 ] + [ on | high | off | low ]` e.g. `leg2off`